Ark. mother of four builds home by watching YouTube tutorials

 “I've learned that I can do anything.”
 Hope is also proud of her mother for sharing their story.

-Brookins is the author of several fiction books, but never intended to write about her families own reality.
+Brookins is the author of several fiction books, but never intended to write about her family's own reality.

 “It’s quite a big transformation for her to share our entire lives with the world,” said Hope.